 Most of my work with clients is confidential and cannot be disclosed but I am free to say that my clients have been published in The New York Times, Glamour, Elle, National Geographic, Salon and more.
 Their books have been published by Candlewick, Greenleaf, Yotzeret, Melange, WiDo and others.
 (You can see a few of the books I've worked on by scrolling to the portfolio section; please note that only a few of them were ghosted, the rest I worked on as a developmental editor/book doctor/writing coach.)
 My clients have won many awards, including a finalist slot for the Flannery O’Connor Award, a CIPA EVVY Award, a Glyph Award and a Pushcart Prize nomination.

 I honed my interviewing and writing skills as a journalist, having written more than a thousand articles for publications that include The New York Times, Arizona Highways, Working Woman, America West Airlines Magazine, Black Enterprise, PHOENIX Magazine, ITS World, Arizona Business Magazine, The Business Journal-Phoenix and Arizona Attorney.
 I've been the editor for Boulder Magazine and a contributing editor for America West Airlines Magazine.
-I currently write and proofread for Evergreen Custom Media.

 I’ve also worked in public relations at several colleges and a scientific institute, where I helped translate the work of academicians and researchers into accessible stories.
 My book projects, on topics like energy usage for utilities, climate change, evolution and computer science, have deepened my ability to break complex topics into understandable components, while engaging an audience in a lively, interesting style.
 I still do some content marketing work for select corporations and nonprofits.